day-garwood/NVDA-GoldWave/readme.md

 For more information about Goldwave and keyboard commands, refer to Goldwave Manual.

-Note: Version 2.0 requires 64-bit version of Windows 7 or later and NVDA 2014.1 or later.
+Note: GoldWave 6 requires 64-bit version of Windows 7 or later.
+NVDA 2014.1 or later is required to use add-on 2.0.

 ## Changes for 2.0-dev

-* Support for GoldWave 6, including 64-bit version of GoldWave.
+* Support for GoldWave 6, including 64-bit version of GoldWave (see note above).

 ## Changes for 1.2